kernelorg-mirror/linux_kernel_git_aegl_linux/Documentation/filesystems/resctrl.rst

 			bandwidth percentages are directly applied to
 			the threads running on the core

-If RDT monitoring is available there will be an "L3_MON" directory with the following files:
+If L3 monitoring is available there will be an "L3_MON" directory with the following files:

 "num_rmids":
-		The number of RMIDs available.
-This is the upper bound for how many "CTRL_MON" + "MON" groups can be created.
+		The number of RMIDs supported by hardware for
+		L3 monitoring events.

 "mon_features":
 		Lists the monitoring events if